formio/help.form.io/_paragraphs/tutorials/walkthroughs/phraseapp/routing.md

   constructor(translate: TranslateService) {
     translate.setDefaultLang('en');
   }
+}
 ```

-in the `appts.compoent.html` give the `router-outles` a place to injection our components
+in the `apps.component.html` give the `router-outlet` a place to injection our components

 ```
 <div class="container">